DanielHeath/daniel.heath.cc/_posts/2013-02-11-push-vs-pull.md

 Developers (collectively) became responsible for getting the highest-priority things completed as quickly as possible.

-This avoides the bias described earlier: now, when a task drags out, the whole team hold collective responsibility (and everyone wants to know how they can help).
+This avoids the bias described earlier: now, when a task drags out, the whole team hold collective responsibility (and everyone wants to know how they can help).

 Developers no longer prioritise multiple incoming streams of work (eg features/bugs/support requests), but instead assist management in evaluating priorities for the queue.